Course information

 What you'll study

-Pathway in Modern and Contemporary Literature Modern Literary Movements
+Pathways in Literary Studies: Modern and Contemporary Literature 15 credits

-Pathway in Modern and Contemporary American Literature & Culture Introduction to Modern and Contemporary American Literature and Culture
+Pathways in Literary Studies: Modern and Contemporary American Literature and Culture 15 credits

-A Study Support Workshop will run a number of sessions throughout the year, including sessions on, for example, resources, essay-writing at Master's level, planning and developing dissertation projects.
+A Research Skills Workshop will run a number of sessions throughout the year, including sessions on, for example, resources, essay-writing at Master's level, planning and developing dissertation projects.

-You will also be able to take part in GLITS, the department's weekly research seminar; in LINKS, the London Intercollegiate Network for Comparative Studies; and in the many activities organised by the Graduate School and other Goldsmiths departments.
+You will also be able to take part in GLITS, the department's weekly research seminar; and in the many activities organised by the Graduate School and other Goldsmiths departments.

 Download the programme specification.